nixpkgs-architecture/pkgs-modules/use-cases/deep-replace.md

 ## Current Problems

-With this approach we have three main sources of complexity, none of which truly prevent a user from accomplishing their goal; but we might suffice to say that it may be worthwhile to provide a more straightforward mechanism for handling this use case.
+With this approach we have three main sources of complexity, none of which truly prevent a user from accomplishing their goal, but we might suffice to say that it may be worthwhile to provide a more straightforward mechanism for handling this use case.